vzhny/script-files/readme.md

 ## Miscellaneous Scripts
-Misc script files used on both my desktop and laptop.
+Various script files used on both my desktop and laptop.